drhsqlite/fossil-mirror/www/gitusers.md

     “[at the local wall clock time on the given date][gapxd],” so the command means something different from one second to the next.
-This can be a problem if there are multiple commits on that date, because the command will give diffferent results depending on the time of day you run it.
+This can be a problem if there are multiple commits on that date, because the command will give different results depending on the time of day you run it.

 3. It gives misleading output if there is no close match for the date